 She is the dance consultant for Royal Misfit Studios.

-Alyssa spent the past 9 years teaching dance across the country in varying contexts, studying dancers' developments and understanding varied teaching methods.
+Alyssa spent the past 13 years teaching dance across the country in varying contexts, studying dancers' developments and understanding varied teaching methods.
 She graduated from UC Berkeley with a double major in Dance & Performance Studies and Forensic Anthropology, using her pedagogical, anatomical, neurological, and osteological studies to further the integration of science and dance technique.
 With that, she has delved into the benefits of movement outside the dance world, working to get all humans moving for their physical and mental health.
+This includes her work with BLL's Youth Taking Flight - a collaboration with several of Austin's social service organizations to empower Austin's youth.

 Aída Hernandez Reyes

-Having always had a fascination with grooving, climbing, and moving her body, Aída began her dance training at nine years old, learning ballet at a few different local studios in the southwest Austin area.
-Throughout her middle school and high school years, she began expanding the variety of dance techniques and styles in which she trained.
+Having always had a fascination with grooving, climbing, and moving her body, Aída began their dance training at nine years old, learning ballet at a few different local studios in the southwest Austin area.
+Throughout their middle school and high school years, they began expanding the variety of dance techniques and styles in which they trained.
 These included many different forms of contemporary and modern dance, hip hop, jazz, and the occasional dabbling in breakdancing, tricking, and aerial silks.

-Aída considers herself an artist and a creative, having worked with a range of artistic mediums, from painting and printmaking to stage and video performance.
+Aída considers themself an artist and a creative, having worked with a range of artistic mediums, from painting and printmaking to stage and video performance.

 Aída graduated from the Paracosm YA company in the spring of 2020 and is now a student at the University of Texas.
-She is pursuing her Bachelor's degree in Fine Arts in the Theatre and Dance department.
-She is a part of the Paracosm company as an artist and a mentor for the Paracosm YA company!
+They are pursuing their Bachelor's degree in Fine Arts in the Theatre and Dance department.
+They are a part of the Paracosm company as an artist and a mentor for the Paracosm YA company!
 Yay!

-She is interested in using dance and movement creation as catharsis and creating inclusive spaces for artists to explore.
-As a queer 5'0" brown Latina, she had her struggles growing up in the toxic and Eurocentric traditional ballet world.
-She now strives to reclaim her place in the dance world and discover how she can participate in creating dance spaces that are accepting and exciting for all bodies and identities
+They are interested in using dance and movement creation as catharsis and creating inclusive spaces for artists to explore.
+As a queer 5'0" multiracial Latinx dancer, they had their struggles growing up in the toxic and Eurocentric traditional ballet world.
+They now strive to reclaim their place in the dance world and discover how they can participate in creating dance spaces that are accepting and exciting for all bodies and identities

 Daniel Broxton has been dancing since he was 8 years old.
 He started dancing professionally after graduating from High School.